Now you see it: Podcaster Mike Rowe has book deal

 -

-FILE - This Sept.
-26, 2012 file photo shows TV personality and podcaster Mike Rowe during a campaign stop for Republican presidential candidate Mitt Romney in Bedford Heights, Ohio.
+FILE - This Nov.
+14, 2018 file photo shows Mike Rowe, best known as host of "Dirty Jobs" and CEO of the mikeroweWORKS Foundation appears in New York.
 Gallery Books, an imprint of Simon & Schuster, announced Thursday, Aril 4, 2019, that Rowe is adapting material from his popular “The Way I Heard It” for a book of the same name. less

-FILE - This Sept.
-26, 2012 file photo shows TV personality and podcaster Mike Rowe during a campaign stop for Republican presidential candidate Mitt Romney in Bedford Heights, Ohio.
+FILE - This Nov.
+14, 2018 file photo shows Mike Rowe, best known as host of "Dirty Jobs" and CEO of the mikeroweWORKS Foundation appears in New York.
 Gallery Books, an imprint of Simon & Schuster, announced Thursday, Aril 4, 2019, that Rowe is adapting material from his popular “The Way I Heard It” for a book of the same name. less

 NEW YORK (AP) — Podcaster Mike Rowe has decided to write a few things down.